ZeinHajjAli/slacknotifpy/README.md

 ## Features

-- Runs a Python script and sends a Slack notification upon completion.
+- Runs a Python script or shell command and sends a Slack notification upon completion.
 - Customizable success and failure messages.
 - Simple configuration for Slack tokens and channel IDs.